 Target Individuals in New Location

-Now comes the important part to this strategy.
-After a post has gone live, make a comment in the post and specifically tag individuals.
+Now comes the important part of this strategy.
+After a post has gone live, make a comment in the post, and specifically tag individuals.

-I posted a recent podcast episode where I was interviewed by Denise King.
-I wanted Denise to know I was using the recording.
-I typed in her name and a drop-down list appeared.
-I selected her name from the list and typed in a message.
+I posted a podcast episode where I was interviewed by Denise King, and I wanted Denise to know I was using the recording.
+You then type in her name and a drop-down list will appear.
+Selected her name from the list and type in a message.

 Denise will now be notified that she was mentioned in a comment.

 You may also want to pose a question to a group of people who you want to get their opinion on the topic.
 Tag each person in the same fashion and watch for engagement.

 For each curated content you find, tag one or more individuals who you think would find it worthwhile.
 Pay attention to see who engages with the content by commenting or liking the post on LinkedIn.

 If you consistently share relevant content once or twice a week, people will notice and want to stay engaged.